Oreo cheesecake bites

 Crumb and garnish:

-Preheat oven to 350°.
-Coat an 8-inch pan with non-stick spray.
+Preheat oven to 350.
+Coat an 8” pan with non-stick spray.

-Beat cream cheese, milk and eggs until smooth.
+Beat cream cheese, sour cream, lemon juice, and eggs until smooth.
 Add flour, vanilla sugar and regular sugar and mix well.

 Pour batter into pan, and bake for 25 minutes or until center is set.
 Open oven door, turn off oven, and allow to sit on hot oven for about 10 minutes.